Francesco Moraglia: Patriarch of Venice

 On 31 January 2012, Pope Benedict XVI appointed him Patriarch of Venice.
 He was the first Genoese ever appointed patriarch of Venice.
 He was installed in Venice on 25 March.
 He received his pallium, the symbol of his role as a metropolitan, in St. Peter's Basilica on 29 June.
 Upon his appointment to Venice, his elevation to cardinal at the next consistory was predicted.
-When Pope Francis instead demonstrated a preferences for sees not traditionally headed by a cardinal, the absence of Venice was noted, though it was also pointed out that "the current archbishops of both Venice and Turin are generally seen as members of the conservative wing of the Italian church".
+When Pope Francis instead demonstrated a preference for sees not traditionally headed by a cardinal, the absence of Venice was noted, though it was also pointed out that "the current archbishops of both Venice and Turin are generally seen as members of the conservative wing of the Italian church".
 Another analysis finds him squarely in the model of Pope Francis' cardinals, especially in his concern for migrants and relations with Islam.

-Since 29 May 2012 he has been president of the Triveneto Episcopal Conference consequently he is grand chancellor of the Theological Faculty of Triveneto which is based in Padua.
-Reconfirmation as president of the Regional Bishops' Conference in the following two terms (16 May 2017) and May 10, 2022) it is "the result of a broad support on the part of the bishops to the Patriarch who over the years has conducted the work of the CET in the name of communion and continuous confrontation for a journey together of the 15 Bishops of the Triveneto".
+He has been president of the Triveneto Episcopal Conference since he was elected to his first five-year term on 29 May 2012, consequently he is grand chancellor of the Theological Faculty of Triveneto which is based in Padua.
+He was re-elected president of that Conference on 16 May 2017 and 10 May 2022.

 On 18 September 2012, Pope Benedict included him on his list of papal appointees to participate in the Synod of Bishops on the New Evangelization in October.

 In Venice he continued to maintain a simple lifestyle, announcing that any furniture he needed could be found at IKEA and using only a Volkswagen Golf for transportation on the mainland as needed.
 He acted quickly to reduce administrative costs of the archdiocese, closing offices in the Calle degli Albanesi in the spring of 2013 and closing a high school.